mathjax/MathJax-docs/web/typeset.rst

 ------------------

-All four of these functions require an argument that is the math string to be converted (e.g., the serialzied MathML string, or in the case of :meth:`tex2chtml()`, the TeX or LaTeX string).
+All four of these functions require an argument that is the math string to be converted (e.g., the serialized MathML string, or in the case of :meth:`tex2chtml()`, the TeX or LaTeX string).
 You can also pass a second argument that is an object containing options that control the conversion process.
 The options that can be included are: